| 1-2

 network television.
 Imagine the San Francisco or New York

 Gay Pride Parades getting coverage like that!
+Though I like Sydney and

 all the distraction of a big city, I was ready to leave